6 Tips for Buying Organic Food

 Grow Your Own

 We mentioned earlier that organic food is often more expensive.
 To save money, why not try growing your own organic produce?
 There are plenty of easy-to-grow fruits and vegetables that thrive even in small patches of land.
 Some examples include tomatoes and lettuce.
 In fact, you can even grow tomatoes in pots!
 Herbs are also perfect candidates for homegrown organics.
+Garlic is a brilliant vegetable to grow if you haven’t grown anything at home before.
+Garlic is used in most meals and is a simple plant to grow at home.
 The money you save can go toward increasing your budget for other organic and Earth-friendly products.

 Remember that not everyone has the means to make the switch to an organic diet and lifestyle.
 Nevertheless, even the smallest changes will have positive effects in the long run.
 What’s more, starting small and being consistent about it can lead to bigger changes.
 Find the balance that suits your budget and needs.
 Sooner or later, you’ll be living a healthier, more environmentally friendly life.